-A pro-rata pay is the payment you make out to an employee in proportion to how much work is done by the whole.
-This is a Latin term which means “in proportion”.
+A prorated salary is the payment you make out to an employee's salary in proportion to how much work is done during the entire pay period.
+This is a Latin term which means "in proportion".
 While the term can be used in any space, it is mostly used in business and finance today.
-This means that a worker working pro rata’s pay would get a fair share
+This means that a worker working pro rata’s pay would get a fair share.

 When should you use Pro-Rata?